Here are 20 high-protein, low-carb snacks that are easy, healthy, and travel-friendly! These snacks will give you energy to crush the day.

 I know there are a lot of tuna haters out there, but tuna packets are a great high-protein, low-fat snack to keep in the pantry!
 Tuna packets are a great source of protein and omega-3 fats.
 There are so many flavors of tuna packets as well, which can make them an awesome travel-friendly snack idea.

 - Homemade Option: Canned tuna mashed to make a healthy tuna salad and served on a rice cake or with crackers

 Having nut butter as a snack is so good!
 It’s delicious, high in healthy fats & protein, and so good any way.
 Spread some nut butter on a piece of fruit, crackers, pretzels, or enjoy it straight out of the package!

-- Travel-Friendly Option: My favorite nut butter packets are the RX Nut Butter packets because the flavors are amazing.
+- Travel-Friendly Option: My favorite nut butter packets are the RX Nut Butter packets and Justin's Almond Butter Packets because the flavors are amazing. because the flavors are amazing.